 The humanitarian imperative is paramount.
 Where speed of deployment is essential in saving lives, ACTED will purchase necessary goods and services from the most appropriate available source.
 ACTED can accept neither uncontrolled cost increases nor drops in quality.
-It accepts appropriate internal costs but will work with suppliers to achieve required ethical standards as far as possible at no increase in cost or decrease in quality.

-I undersigned [], agree to adopt with the labour and environmental standards specified, both in Name & Position of Tenderer's authorized representative Authorized signature
+It accepts appropriate internal costs but will work with suppliers to achieve required ethical standards as far as possible at no increase in cost of decrease in quality.
+I undersigned, agree to adopt the above Code of Conduct and to commit to comply with the labour and environmental standards specified, both in my own company and those of my suppliers.
+Name & Position of Tenderer's authorized representative Authorized signature Stamp: